 PHOTO: TOM'S GUIDE SCREENSHOT

 For a long time, iPhone users have benefited from iMessage’s end-to-end encryption.
-Similarly, Android users using Google Messages are protected by end-to-end encryption when texting RCS messages to each other.
+Similarly, Android users using Google Messages are also protected by end-to-end encryption when texting RCS messages to each other.
 However, when iPhone and Android users text each other, the messages often fall back to the old SMS/MMS standard and are completely unencrypted, raising privacy and security concerns.

 For Xiaomi phone users in particular and Android users in general, this is a huge step forward in security.
 In the near future, they can confidently text their friends and family using iPhones without worrying about whether the content is leaked or not.